Zilfimian/Econometrics-Tutoring-24/Exam_5.md

 # 1.2

-## Problem: Estimating the Population Mean with Different Observations

 Let $Y$ be a random variable with $\mathbb{E}(Y) = \nu$ and $\text{Var}(Y) = \tau^2$.

 We have information about five independent observations: $y_1, y_2, y_3, y_4, y_5$.